mde-docs/mde-docs.github.io/mde-docs-site/docs/tutorials/etl-flowchart-to-html.md

 ```
 rule Action2Elements
 	transform a : Source!Action
-	to container : Target!DIV, title : Target!H1, link : Target!A { //Note only one source element is transformed into 3 targets
+	to container : Target!DIV, title : Target!H1, link : Target!A {
+	//Note only one source element is transformed into 3 targets

-	// Note that "Get up" is not transformed as it has no outgoing transitions
+	//"Get up" is not transformed as it has no outgoing transitions
 	guard: a.outgoing.notEmpty()

 	title.value = a.name;